JieFeng-cse/academic-kickstart/content/authors/admin/_index.md

 As my ontology database mentioned above doesn't have reasoning ability, I joined a research group to get more insights of graph structured data.
 We design coarsening and partitioning algorithms and corresponding architectures to analyse similarity between relatively big graphs, our methods showed promising results and our papers are now available in arxiv.
 <!-- better or equally good performance of existing GNN methods with improved speed.
 Our papers will be submitted to nips, cikm and other top conferences.  -->

-In the summer, I will join UCB MSC Lab to do some research focusing on automous driving as a research intern.
+In this summer, I will join UCB MSC Lab to do some research focusing on automous driving as a research intern.